karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 Aela: "Hah, you're right.
 I can't picture us doing anything else but hunting and causing mayhem."
 Farkas: "Maybe we could open a tavern someday?
 Where the mead flows and the bards sing of our epic battles."
 Aela: "I like the way you think, Farkas.
 A place where warriors can unwind and share their tales.
 Count me in!"

-### Skjors Goodbye

-After Skjors death, you will be invited to a new scene where the Circle members say goodbye to Skjor in the Underforge.

-Aela: "Skjor, we'll miss you.
-You were a true warrior, and a great friend.
-Enjoy the hunt, my brother."
-Farkas: "Skjor, you were a mentor to me, and a brother.
-I'll never forget you.
-May the Hunting Grounds welcome you with open arms."
-Vilkas: "Skjor, you were a true warrior, and a great leader.
-I'll never forget the lessons you taught me.
-Talos guide you, my brother."